Rams Against Hunger

 • Fridays: 9:00 am – 12:00 pm

-Rams Against Hunger also will continue to offer a limited selection of food items to all members of the Ram community at the following Pocket Pantry locations:
+In partnership with ASCSU, Rams Against Hunger offers a limited selection of food items to all members of the Ram community at the following Pocket Pantry locations:

 - Lory Student Center- level 200 – ASCSU Plaza-side entrance